MadnessEngineering/Madness_Interactive/README.md

 *"There is no great genius without some touch of madness.  - Aristotle"*

 In this Mad Era of Ai and Automation, we believe that the only way to win is to build systems that can build themselves.
 For me, ADHD is a state of being aware and awake to too many possibilities in the moment.
 This causes us to neglect not only the project goal, but those around us, and other priorities.
+Wouldn't it be great to toss every idea into the void, to be able to focus where you should, without losing all that potential?

-As Ai agents assist us with tasks, the run off can be chaotic, exessive, and brilliant.
+Especially as AI agents assist us with increasing complexity, the run off can be chaotic, exessive, and yet brilliant.
-The goal of this workshop, is to provide a place to experiment with new ideas, and to build systems that can help us harness the power of the swarm.

-In my Experience, the only way to harness this is to equip yourself with tools that can help juggle contexts and make decisions from a place of clarity.
+I believe the only way to harness this mighty power is to equip yourself with tools that can juggle contexts and allow you to make decisions from a place of clarity.

+# Who should check this out?

+- You are a tinkerer, and you want to build your own tools and agents.
+- You want to use MCP tooling to help you manage your own chaos.
+- You are looking for tips and lessons-learned on building with Ai agent workflows.
+- You are a maker, and you want to build your own tools and agents.
+- You are anyone with too many ideas and not enough time.

 ## Core Projects